Aatamte/DataMiningFinalProject/report/main.md

 Results

-Our trained agent achieves 42.68% accuracy on held-out questions, compared to TODO% for the untrained Qwen3-4B baseline—a TODO percentage point improvement from reinforcement learning.
-We also compare against Gemma-3-4B (4B parameters) which achieves 23.22% accuracy under the same evaluation protocol.
+Our trained agent achieves TODO% accuracy on held-out questions, compared to 11.5% for the untrained Qwen3-4B baseline—a TODO percentage point improvement from reinforcement learning.
+We also compare against the smaller Qwen3-1.7B model to demonstrate scaling effects.

-Model                   Parameters    Accuracy    Avg Turns Qwen3-4B (untrained)    4B            TODO%       TODO Qwen3-4B (trained)      4B            42.68%      2.31
+Model                   Parameters    Accuracy    Avg Turns Qwen3-1.7B (untrained)  1.7B          5.2%        1.96
-Gemma-3-4B              4B            23.22%      2.01
+Qwen3-4B (untrained)    4B            11.5%       1.99
+Qwen3-4B (trained)      4B            TODO%       TODO

 We use accuracy as our primary metric because each question has a single correct answer, making binary correctness the most direct measure of task success.